 Citrus fruits like oranges and lemons are a great source of vitamin C, but you can also get it from leafy green vegetables, bell peppers, and strawberries.
 If you're not getting enough vitamin C from your diet, consider taking a supplement to make sure you're getting enough of it.

-Use caffeine with collagen for extra endurance
+Use caffeine for extra endurance

 You should also be careful when taking caffeine with collagen, especially if you are taking other BCAAs or supplements that contain caffeine, or drink multiple cups of coffee a day.
 There CAN be too much of a good thing when it comes to caffeine.